bio-datascience/q2-hdstats-docs/docs/chapters/03_logcontrast_models/03_classification.md

 # Classification: Predicting Vegetation

-This tutorial demonstrates how to predict vegetation presence using log-contrast classification with QIIME 2's classo plugin.
+This tutorial demonstrates how to predict vegetation presence using log-contrast classification.

 ## Overview